Kris Meyer: Early life

 Hailing from Boston, Massachusetts, Meyer grew up an avid film fan.
 He comes from a long family line of Boston firefighters.
-His mother, a Union waitress until the age of forty-five, went on to receive her Bachelor’s Degree and then Master’s after raising Kris and his siblings.
+His mother, a union waitress until the age of forty-five, went on to receive her Bachelor’s Degree and then Master’s after raising Kris and his siblings.
 His father is a former Boston Fire Chief and Vietnam Veteran.
 They’re a family of four generations of U.S. Marines.
 He attended Boston College High School and then Boston College, graduating in 1991 as a double eagle.
 Upon graduation, he relocated to California to pursue a career in the movie industry.

 Career

 Throughout his career Kris Meyer has worked under The Farrelly Brothers and their production banner Conundrum Entertainment as a creative executive, production executive and producer on such blockbuster hits as “There's Something About Mary (1998),” “Me, Myself & Irene,” “Shallow Hal,” “Fever Pitch (2005)”, “Hall Pass (2011)”, “The Three Stooges” and “Dumb and Dumber To” resulting in over $2 billion in box office sales.

+Meyer also produced many national/global and regional tv spots: 2008's Dropkick Murphys, State of Massachusetts MTV music video, 2012's Super Bowl commercial for Samsung Galaxy Note, Shields MRI's Tom Brady, UK McDonald's among others.

 While filming Fever Pitch in 2004, Meyer met Luis Tiant.
 Tiant shared with Meyer his dream to return to Cuba, Tiant's birth country.
 Tiant had been trying to return on his own, and Meyer offered to help Tiant with hopes that a film crew could travel with him and film the journey.
 Under the guise of a goodwill baseball team, Tiant and the crew entered Cuba.
 The documentary, The Lost Son of Havana premiered at the Tribeca Film Festival on April 23, 2009.
 Geoff Edgars, a Boston Globe writer, said of the film:

 The Lost Son of Havana was nominated by The National Academy of Arts and Television Sciences for a 2010 Sports Emmy Award.

-The Do-Over opened up May 27, 2016 on Netflix.
+The Do-Over opened up May 27, 2016, on Netflix.
 Meyer was an Executive Producer along with Adam Sandler for the Netflix original movie that starred Sandler himself alongside David Spade and Paula Patton.
-Meyer is also an Executive Producer for the upcoming Super Troopers sequel Super Troopers 2.
+Meyer also Executive Produced Super Troopers sequel Super Troopers 2.

-In 2020, Kris Meyer Co-Founded ,MuddHouse Media, a podcast network which offers a diverse selection of shows within entertainment, sports, media and more.
+In 2020, Kris Meyer co-founded MuddHouse Media, a podcast network which offers a diverse selection of shows within entertainment, sports, media and more.
 The company is currently partnered with Patrick McEnroe and Kevin Youkilis, among others, with new podcasts rolling out each week.
 Muddhouse Media has been featured on national media outlets such as the Today Show and MLB Network.

-During 2021, Kris co-founded,SKTLS, a crypto token for space enthusiasts with the mission to clean up space debris.
-SKTLS air drop is May 6th 2022 on Space Day.
+During 2021, Kris co-founded SKTLS.com, a non-profit crypto token with the mission to clean up space debris.
+SKTLS air drop was held on May 6, 2022 on (National Space Day).

+Mr. Meyer also serves on board and advisor roles in multiple sectors including Biotech, CyberSecurity and Education.